Where I write professionally

 Best Supporting Actress Grades (Pt I)

-Here is a list of every Oscar-winning performance I've seen for Best Supporting Actress with my grades and assessments.
-I'm excited to say I watched 4 new films for the first time in preparation of this list and rewatched 4 others.
+A list of every Oscar-winning performance I've seen for Best Supporting Actress with my grades and assessments.

 1939 Hattie McDaniel, Gone with the Wind C+